subarumuroi/ShorelineANN/README.md

 # ShorelineANN

-Neural net and Gaussian Process Regressor for learning shoreline model output.
+Neural net for learning shoreline model output.

+various other methods are available for the group to share and test ideas of the experimental approach.

 Model uses shoreline data, exactly 1 year after simulation, with 6 input parameters.